ActiveBrainAtlas2/preprocessing-pipeline/docs/programmer/Deploying Softwares on Activebrainatlas.md

-## Deploying Softwares on Activebrainatlas
+## Deploying Softwares on Activebrainatlas.ucsd.edu

 this document covers the procedure for deploying softwares on the activebrainatlas.ucsd.edu server.  activebrainatlas.ucsd.edu is a virtual machine running on a computer at the Physics department at UCSD, currently configured as an apache server